 This CDK code defines a new Kinesis Data Stream named iot-wearable-data-stream with a single shard.
 For a production environment with thousands of devices, you would increase the shardCount.
 Kinesis can also be configured to scale automatically.

-Step 2: Configuring AWS IoT Core
+Step 2: Configure AWS IoT Core for Secure Device Ingestion

 Next, we need to set up AWS IoT Core to receive data from our devices and forward it to our Kinesis stream.
 This involves creating an "IoT Thing," generating security certificates, and defining a rule.